clementyung/clementyung.github.io/research.markdown

 permalink: /research-talks/
 ---

 I'm mostly working on set theory and Ramsey theory.
 In particular, I'm interested in studying Ramsey theory in topological Ramsey space-like spaces, where the pigeonhole principle fails.
-I'm also interested in expanding the framework of local Ramsey theory to such spaces.

 ### Papers/Preprints
 <ul>